derabbink/WcfTest/README.md

 # WcfTest

 A code example that demonstrates WCF's three Message Exchange Patterns (MEP) while maximizing code reuse keeping `App.config` small.
-The code features a client that can send greetings to a server, which will
+The code features a client that can send greetings to a server, which will send back and ack, a greeting of its own, an exception, or nothing at all.

 ## How To Run